How to cook – Medium heat prevents your pork from drying out. We recommend 180°C as a rule.

 Taste and Versatility – Don’t get stuck in a rut with the same old choices.
 Pork is the most popular meat in the world with many different styles and flavours.
 Pork for dinner once a week adds variety.

 Midweek Pork Roast – How about a mini roast and boneless roast (with or without crackling)?
 Pork roasts are often perceived as a large meal and reserved for special occasions.
 In fact, there are many smaller cuts which are quick to cook, easy to carve, and perfect for smaller families and couples.
-Why not try our rolled pork loin roast or rolled pork shoulder roast?
+Why not try our rolled pork loin roast?

 Mince – Pork mince is both delicious in its own right or adds flavour when mixed with beef mince.
 Lots of our customers make lasagne with a mixture of beef mince and pork mince.